 Friday 8.30 Morning Prayer (Live Streamed to Cathedral Facebook)

 please head over to www.leicestercathedral.org for more information.

 Dr Alexander Bond is our Ornithologist in Residence

 If you want to know a bit more about the research of the Adrift Lab (Alex's research group at the Natural History Museum and University of Tasmania), and how Alex weaves it in with his queer identity, you can watch a talk from last winter for Scientific Queeries over on this website.

 If you like what we do and stand for, and would like to support our ministry and common life here at St Nicholas please consider giving to our work.
 This can be done HERE. through our Give A Little online giving portal which can also be accessed via the DONATE button on the top menu of our website.

 You can set up a regular donation or make single donations and it is easy to Gift Aid it as well, if you are a UK tax payer.
 All donations are gratefully and prayerfully received.

-We have reviewed our worship pattern again and will return to IN PERSON worship on Sundays.
-We continue to encourage the wearing of face masks inside and maintain some social distancing.
-We are now singing in doors, but request people do so with masks on.
+Covid restrictions have now been lifted but we encourage you to do what you need to to feel safe in our space.
+Sanitiser is still readily available.
 We want to be 'safe enough'; to respect those who are feeling most anxious and wary, and live by the principle in 1 Cor 10:23 'Everything is permitted, but everything isn’t beneficial.
 Everything is permitted, but everything doesn’t build others up.'
+If you have any concerns relating to Covid please do not hesistate to talk to a member of clergy or a member of St Nick's leadership.
+The common cup has been reintroduced though if you would prefer to receive only in one kind, that is more than okay!
 To recieve the weekly newsletter please get in contact and ask to be signed up to the mailing list.
 You can also stay up to date via our Facebook, Twitter and Instagram pages.

 Copyright @ All Rights Reserved